Armenian liberation struggle (1722–1730): Background

 Meanwhile, the Safavid state was nearing its collapse in the 1720s.
 Shah Soltan Hoseyn's actions alienated his Georgian and Armenian subjects and provoked a rebellion among the empire's Sunni subjects in the Caucasus and Afghanistan in 1721.
-The weakening of central authority also allowed Lezgin groups to raid the South Caucasus, prompting the Armenian meliks to strengthen their defenses and military forces.
+The weakening of central authority allowed Lezgin groups to raid the South Caucasus, prompting the Armenian meliks in both Syunik and Karabakh to strengthen their defenses and military forces.

 In October 1722, the Afghans captured the Iranian capital of Isfahan after a six-month siege.
 Taking advantage of the chaotic situation, Peter the Great invaded Iran in 1722 with a 61,000-strong army.
-This revived hope among the Armenians and Georgians under Iranian rule that Russian arms could help remove the region from Muslim rule.
-At Peter's request, a joint Armenian-Georgian army, made up of the Georgian army and the troops of the meliks of Karabagh, was assembled to join with the Russian forces.
-However, fearing a conflict with the Ottomans and facing logistical problems in his campaign, Peter remained in the Caspian littoral and did not move into the South Caucasus.
+This revived hope among the Armenians and Georgians that Russian arms could help remove the region from Muslim rule.
+At Peter's request, a joint Armenian-Georgian army—comprising the Georgian army and the troops of the meliks of Karabakh led by Avan Yuzbashi and Catholicos Esayi Hasan-Jalalyan—assembled at Ganja to join with the Russian forces.
+However, fearing a conflict with the Ottomans and facing logistical problems, Peter remained in the Caspian littoral and did not move into the South Caucasus.
 With the Treaty of Saint Petersburg, signed on 12 September 1723, Russia annexed the southwestern coast of the Caspian Sea and made peace with Iran.
-In the meantime, the Ottomans were preparing to invade the South Caucasus, having assembled a large army in Erzurum by late 1722.
+In the meantime, the Ottomans prepared to invade the South Caucasus, assembling a large army in Erzurum by late 1722.

-The weakening of the Safavid state also allowed Muslim lords in the South Caucasus to increase their control over the region's Armenian population.
-Additionally, Armenians in general and those of Syunik in particular were being taxed heavily to pay for Shah Tahmasp II's campaigns against the Afghans.
-Although the Armenian rebellions in Syunik and Karabagh are often treated as one movement, there were a number of differences between them.
-Unlike Karabagh, which at this time was exclusively Armenian, Syunik already had a considerable Muslim population, made up of Turkic and Kurdish nomads who would regularly come up to the mountainous grazing lands from the plains of the Kura for part of the year.
-Also, the troops of the meliks of Syunik were less organized, and the meliks at first had no single leader to unite around.
-Threatened by the local Muslims, in 1722 the meliks of Syunik sent Stepanos Shahumian of Meghri to the court of the Georgian king Vakhtang VI to ask for assistance.
-Vakhtang agreed to aid the meliks; he sent Davit Bek, reportedly one of his most capable officers, together with some 30 men Armenian soldiers.
+The weakening of the Safavid state allowed Muslim lords to increase their control over the Armenian population.
+Armenians in Syunik were also being taxed heavily to pay for Shah Tahmasp II's campaigns.
+Although the rebellions in Syunik and Karabakh (Artsakh) were part of the same movement, there were distinct regional differences.
+Karabakh was almost exclusively Armenian at the time and its resistance was organized around fortified mountain camps called sghnakhs.
+In contrast, Syunik had a significant Muslim population of Turkic and Kurdish nomads who grazed their herds in the mountains.
+Furthermore, the Syunik meliks were initially less organized and lacked a single leader.

+Threatened by local Muslim forces, the meliks of Syunik sent Stepanos Shahumian to the court of the Georgian king Vakhtang VI in 1722 to request aid.
+Vakhtang agreed and dispatched Davit Bek, one of his most capable officers, along with 30 Armenian soldiers, to unify the resistance in Syunik.
+While Davit Bek consolidated power in the south, the Karabakh meliks independently fortified their positions, though the two regions would later coordinate their defense against the Ottoman advance.